sonic-net/SONiC/doc/otn/otn_otss_hld.md

 ##### 2.3.2 Synchronized Setting Operation
 In OTN device, the northbound interfaces (CLI, Restconf, GNMi) do synchronized configurations.
 The end-user expects the realtime response from the hardware, so the upper layer applications can persist succeed configurations and rollback failed configurations.

-The CLI and Restconf application can configure each OTAI objects by setting the attributes in the config_db, and providing an operation-id in the config_db.
+The CLI and Restconf application can configure each OTAI objects by setting the attributes in the config_db, and provide an operation-id in the config_db.
 The linecardOrch and the other OTAI object orchestration modules handle these configuration attributes by calling OTAI `setOtaiObjectAttrs`, then publish the result to the upper layer applications through redis channel with the operation-id.
 The UUID is adopted as the default operational id.

-Here is an example, the northbound applications enable a transceiver by setting the attribute and generating the operation-id.
+Here is an example, the northbound applications enable a transceiver by setting the attribute `enabled` and generating the operation-id.
 When the OTSS handles the configuration, it publishes the configuration result to the channel with the attributes and operation-id, the upper application can subscribe this channel and get response on time.

 <img src="../../images/otn/otss-synchronized-configuration.png" alt="otss synchronized configuration" style="zoom: 50%;" />

 ##### 2.3.3 Pre-configuration